prepor/condo/README.md

 Yep, now it's deployed, the previous container was stopped.

-That's, basically, core functionality of condo ;)
+That's, basically, the core functionality of condo ;)

 ## Specification format

 Condo watches for *.edn files in all directories defined as PREFIXes via command line interface.

 It has only one required parameter `:spec`.
-It contains docker container description in a format of
-[docker's remote API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/#create-a-container).
+It contains docker container description in a format of [docker's remote API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/#create-a-container).
 The only required field inside this description is `:Image`.